 Monetary policy has been stretched to its limits

-Original quotes from interview with Mr Claudio Borio, Head of the Monetary and Economic Department, in Süddeutsche Zeitung, conducted by Mr Markus Zydra and published on 30 November 2016.
+Original quotes from interview with Mr Claudio Borio, Head of the Monetary and Economic Department of the BIS, in Süddeutsche Zeitung, conducted by Mr Markus Zydra and published on 30 November 2016.

 Mr Borio, the world is facing many problems.
 What is the root cause?

 We do not know for sure.
 The big questions in economics have not quite been solved.
 But let me start by saying that the rhetoric about the global economy is worse than the reality.
 In terms of global growth, we are not that far away from historical averages, especially if we adjust for demographics.
 Moreover, unemployment has been declining, and in several cases is close to historical norms or measures of full employment.

 It is the medium term that is our concern - what we have called the "risky trilogy".
 The long-term decline in productivity growth has accelerated since the crisis, so that the prospects for long-term growth are not bright.
 Debt levels, both private and public, are historically high and have been increasing since the crisis.
 And, most critically, the room for policy manoeuvre, both monetary and fiscal, is limited.

 But can central banks help out?

 Monetary policy has been stretched to its limits.
 In inflation-adjusted terms, interest rates have never been negative for so long and they are lower now than in the midst of the financial crisis, which is odd since the situation has improved.
 If you came from Mars and they told you that policymakers were struggling to reach price stability, you might be surprised, as inflation is not far from measures of stable prices.
 But since many central banks have inflation targets set at 2%, there is a lot at stake.